ArgonDesign/alogic/doc/types.md

 ### Integer types

+Alogic supports 2 kinds of integer literals:
+ - *Sized integers* are represented in a finite, defined number of bits
+ - *Unsized integers* are infinite precision

+Both kind of integers are further divided into signed and unsigned types, yielding a total of 4 possible integer types:
+ - Unsized unsigned
+ - Unsized signed
+ - Sized unsigned
+ - Sized signed

 The fundamental data types are signed or unsigned integers introduced with the `int` or `uint` keywords, with the number of bits used to represent them specified in parentheses.
 The representation can depend on parameters or